Fahrenheit (Taiwanese band): Members

 In 2000, Jiro Wang started to work after graduating from Taiwan's Fu-Shin community college, and did part-time jobs wherever he could, such as commercial modeling.
-BMG, the label that signed him, planned to package him with Jay Chou and Jordan Chan to form a boy band called 3J, but because of 9/11, BMG's stocks crashed and the 3J plan was scrapped.
+BMG, the label that signed him, planned to package him with Jay Chou and Jordan Chan to form a boy band called 3J, but due to 9/11, BMG's stocks crashed and the 3J plan was scrapped.
 He later joined the army for 2 years, and came back around 2003.
 Since he was still popular around Taiwan, he was given two roles as a guest-star in Pawnshop No.8 (第8號當舖) and I Love My Wife (安室愛美惠).
 Then Comic Productions approached him, and gave him the supporting role of Ah Jin (金元豐) in 'It Started with a Kiss'.
 Jiro was the first person to be contracted.
 Calvin, Aaron, and later Wu Chun joined him and formed Fahrenheit.